 Agro-ecology and PoultryPonics

-Agro-ecology seeks to integrate different kinds of agriculture to allow farmers to use the wasted outputs from one kind of production as the inputs for other kinds of production.
+Agro-ecology seeks to integrate different kinds of agriculture to allow farmers to use the waste from one kind of production as the inputs for other kinds of production.
 In partnership with Choice North Farms, PolarPonics used the wastage from a vertical hydroponics system and fed it to a flock of hens to reduce the need for feed.
-The hens produced manure which was processed in a ‘biodigester’ that was developed by Dr. Mark Lefsdrup and Peter Tikasz at McGill University.
-The biodigester turned the manure into an ‘in-house’ nutrient solution that was used to support hydroponics production and a ‘slurry’ that could be used to remediate local soils for outdoor production during the summer.
+The hens produced manure which was processed in a ‘biodigester’ that was developed by McGill University.
+The biodigester turned the manure into an ‘in-house’ nutrient solution that was used to support hydroponics production.
 As an added benefit, the BIOReactor produced a significant amount of heat which reduced the need for additional power during the long, cold winters.

 The PoultryPonics Dome was established in Hay River, NWT during the summer of 2018 in order to demonstrate the effectiveness of agro-ecology as a solution for northern food insecurity by utilizing the following technologies and production methods: